Boards, commissions and committees

 • hear and decide appeals on City matters.

 The City of Calgary supports diverse representation on BCCs.
-Board member can be public members, Council members, and/or City staff.
-Most of the positions are unpaid.
-Some positions offer a small payment.
+Board members can be public members, Council members, and/or City staff.

 Appointment process